Two-way kernel matrix puncturing: towards resource-efficient PCA and spectral clustering: Practical consequences: the storage/complexity performance trade-off

 \subsubsection{Synthetic data}

 We first let $x_1,\ldots,x_n\in\mathbb R^p$ arise from a synthetic two-class Gaussian mixture with $n=4\,000$ and $p=2\,000$.
 Two puncturing approaches are compared: (i) reducing the cost of the inner products $x_i^\T x_j$ using a $5$-fold ($\varepsilon_S=.2$ while $\varepsilon_B=1$) random puncturing of the data vectors $x_i$, versus (ii) a $25$-fold puncturing of the matrix $\frac1pX^\T X$ ($\varepsilon_B=.04$ while $\varepsilon_S=1$).
-Figure~\ref{fig:clustering} depicts (for a setting detailed in caption) the matrices $K$, their spectra and second dominant eigenvector $\hat v_2$ ($\hat v_1$ is less discriminating in this setting).
+Figure~\ref{fig:clustering} depicts (for a setting detailed in caption) the matrices $K$, their spectra and second dominant eigenvector $\hat v_2$ ($\hat v_1$ is not discriminating in this setting, due to $P^\H P$ having a dominant all-ones eigenvector).
 The reported scenario is interesting in that we purposely took $\varepsilon_B\varepsilon_S^2c_0^{-1}$ constant in both cases; as such, while the matrices $K$ and their spectra dramatically differ, eigenvector $\hat v_2$ is essentially the ``same'' in both matrices.
 This first confirms the theory but most importantly defies the natural intuition that so different matrices cannot possibly give rise to the same eigenvector structure and quality.